 - The Tahqiq-i-Hind is perhaps the best-known book written by Al Beruni.

 - Comparative religion studies were Alberuni’s field of expertise.
-He studied faiths such as Hinduism, Zoroastrianism, Christianity, Judaism, Buddhism, Islam, and others.
+He had a keen interest in different faiths such as Hinduism, Zoroastrianism, Christianity, Judaism, Buddhism, Islam, and others, and thoroughly studied them.

 - He researched several aspects of Hindu culture, including the Hindu calendar.
 He devised a mechanism for converting Hindu calendar dates to the three Islamic calendars in use at the time: Greek, Arab/Muslim, and Persian.